 Healthcare & Social Assistance MA

 Brigham and Women's Hospital workforce trust profile Three rising office-tower pillars encoding federal-records percentiles for hiring, workplace safety, and workforce stability.
-Brigham and Women's Hospital Federal records · percentile DOL H-1B · OSHA ITA · WARN Act 255075100 1 percentile 40 percentile 90 percentile Hiring Safety Stability 102 filings No data 0 WARN
+Brigham and Women's Hospital Federal records · signal DOL H-1B · OSHA ITA · WARN Act 255075100 1 signal 40 signal 90 signal Hiring Safety Stability 102 filings No data 0 WARN

-Higher percentile = better than peer cohort.
+Higher = stronger signal vs. peers (normalized 0-100, not a precise rank).
 Source: DOL OFLC, OSHA ITA, WARN Act.

 H-1B Filings